-Job Interview Question: Pet Peeves
+Job Interview Question: "What Are Your Pet Peeves?"

 This question might seem difficult because it asks you to speak about things that annoy you, which could lead you to sound negative or disagreeable.
 However, when answered thoughtfully, this question can help demonstrate why you are a strong candidate for the position.

 What the Interviewer Really Wants to Know